SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 ###  Opening the application

-Now defining the method `start`, we tell the application that when ask to run it should open the todo list presenter.
+Now defining the method `start`, we tell the application that when asked to run it should open the todo list presenter.

 ```
 TodoApplication >> start